-A 4-year tuition waiver scholarship to Rogers State University (RSU) will be awarded to the Senior Champion Showman in Beef, Swine, Sheep, Dairy, Goats and Horse.
-Exhibitor must conform to eligibility requirements per General Rule #9.
-Exhibitor does not have to be a senior in high school to win (e.g. maybe Junior (11th grade) and win the senior division of Showmanship).
-If exhibitor has already won Senior Showmanship, they may not win the scholarship again.
+RSU sponsors the Senior Showmanship Scholarships for the champion senior showman in the Beef, Dairy, Swine, Sheep, Goat, and Horse Shows.
+Exhibitors must comply with all eligibility requirements of General Rule #9.
+The exhibitor does not have to be a senior in high school to win (e.g. may be a junior (11th grade) and win the senior division of showmanship).
+If the exhibitor has already won the Senior Showmanship Scholarship in a previous year, they may compete in showmanship for placing and other prizes but are not eligible to win the scholarship a second time.
 In the case of the Champion Senior Division Showman having already won the scholarship, the scholarship will be awarded to the next highest placing senior showman who has not previously won this award.
 The scholarship is not transferable.
-This scholarship is sponsored by RSU and winner must meet admission standards at RSU.
+This scholarship is sponsored by RSU and the winner must meet admission standards at RSU.
+Please see the terms of the scholarships below: